Job Costing In QuickBooks

 QuickBooks Job Costing

-QuickBooks comes with a set of tools that allows you to customize your QuickBooks accounting to simplify job costing, create job cost reports, properly invoice jobs, and improve the accuracy of your bids by properly estimating your job costs.
+QuickBooks comes with a set of tools that allows you to customize your QuickBooks accounting to simplify job costing, create job costing reports, properly invoice jobs, and improve the accuracy of your bids by properly estimating your job costs.

-Before you get started delving into the details of QuickBooks Job costing, it’s important to understand an overall model that significantly increases the power of your financial decision-making.
+Before you get started delving into the details of QuickBooks Job Costing, it’s important to understand an overall model that significantly increases the power of your financial decision-making.

 QuickBooks and the “pM3 Business Management Model”